9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 required size is determined by analysing the input regular expression to determine the number of captured patterns it contains.
 PCRE provides a function, `pcre_fullinfo`, for determining much information about the regular expression, including the number of patterns.
-We\'ll need to call this, and now, we can directly write down the Haskell type for the binding to `pcre_fullinfo` as:
+We'll need to call this, and now, we can directly write down the Haskell type for the binding to `pcre_fullinfo` as: